Tutorial: Deploy apps to Azure and Azure Stack

 In this tutorial, you'll create a sample environment to:

-- Initiate a new build based on code commits to your Visual Studio Team Services (VSTS) repository.
+- Initiate a new build based on code commits to your Azure DevOps Services repository.

 - Automatically deploy your app to global Azure for user acceptance testing.